MaeveData/MaeveData.github.io/meeting_notes/things_to_tell.md

 ### Things I've found out this week

+#### 9 July 2023
+- if you create a pandas dataframe and it contains a nested json, you can create multiple columns using df.json_
+  - In this example, a df made from results had a column which had a dictionary=: data = requests.get(some_url) results = json.loads(data.text) df2 = pd.json_normalize(results)

 #### 8 July 2023

 I really need to keep better track of my learning, so I'll attempt to keep some notes in here.
 I'm sure I'll modify things as I go, but this is a start.